MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-ios.md

 ### Dynamic groups in Azure Active Directory

-You can use the enrollment **Name** field to create a dynamic group in Azure Active Directory.
+You can use the enrollment **Name** field to create a dynamic group in Azure Active Directory (Azure AD).
 For more information, see [Azure Active Directory dynamic groups](/azure/active-directory/users-groups-roles/groups-dynamic-membership).

 You can use the profile name to define the [enrollmentProfileName parameter](/azure/active-directory/users-groups-roles/groups-dynamic-membership#rules-for-devices) to assign devices with this enrollment profile.

 For the fastest policy delivery on ADE devices that have user affinity, make sure the enrolling user is a member, before device setup, of an Azure AD user group.

-If you assign dynamic groups to enrollment profiles, there can be a delay in delivering applications and policies to devices after the enrollment.
+If you assign dynamic groups to enrollment profiles, there might be a delay in delivering applications and policies to devices after the enrollment.

 ## Sync managed devices